How to Make Peanut Butter from Scratch

 1. Put the nuts into your food processor and chop or pulse until the nuts become very fine.
 Use a spatula to scrape down tiny particles that build up on sides and continue processing.

 2. When the nuts begin to form a ball, slowly pour in the teaspoon of oil.
 Add more oil if the nut butter doesn’t form a spreading consistency.

 3. Keep processing until your powdery mixture turns oily and creamy.
 It almost happens like magic, so just keep at it!

 Storing Homemade Peanut Butter

 Learning how to make peanut butter is half of the equation.
 You also need to properly store it, so it keps well.

-You can keep nut butter into a tightly sealed container in refrigerator for about two weeks.
+You can keep peanut butter and other nut butters in a tightly sealed container in the refrigerator for about two weeks.
 Remember to take it out of the fridge and allow to sit at room temperature before trying to spread it.
 Processed peanut butter contains a range of ingredients that emulsify it and give it a longer life, but at the cost of freshness and simplicity.

 Alternatively, sweeten any nut butter with ingredients to your taste, such as raw chocolate, maple syrup, cinnamon or honey.

 For Valentine’s Day, why not spread some heart-shaped toast with a home-made nut butter and serve with sliced red apples?
 It’s a heart-healthy treat for your loved ones.